nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

     volumeHandle: <efs volume id>
 ```

-- It is possible to verify the creation and get the volume info by running (Authentication through the AWS CLI it's required) (**reference Data: 3.11**):
+- It is possible to verify the creation and get the volume info by running (Authentication through the AWS CLI it's required) (**reference data: 3.11**):
 ```
 aws efs describe-mount-targets --file-system-id <efs volume id>
 ```

-- It is possible to mount the volume in any Cluster Node instance by running from the Cluster Node Instance where the volume is going to be mounted (**reference Data: 3.11, 3.22**):
+- It is possible to mount the volume in any Cluster Node instance by running from the Cluster Node Instance where the volume is going to be mounted (**reference data: 3.11, 3.22**):
 ```
 sudo mount -t nfs -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport <efs volume id>.efs.<cluster region>.amazonaws.com:/ <local folder>
 ```